Natborks/natborks.github.io/_posts/2024-07-23-feeling-Gods-love.md

 ---

 ![Sheep grazing in a field ](https://images.unsplash.com/photo-1494079218307-7fa091ab4df2?q=80&w=2940&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D "Sheep grazing in a field. ")

-God’s love can be, at times, shrouded in mystery.
-Our confession of His love rolls off our tongues, but deep in our hearts, there are questions.
-For skeptics, confessions of His love can be seen as a tool for taking advantage of naive people.
-If He loved us so much, the world shouldn't in such a terrible state.
+God’s love for mankind, as professed by many and portrayed in many texts, can often seem unrelatable and out of reach.
+While many speak of His love so easily, deep inside, questions linger.
+"Is there such a God who is so loving?
+Does He really love me?", are amongst the questions we find ourselves asking in the face of life's challenges and uncertainties.
+For skeptics, claims of such pure divine love may appear as a way to exploit the naive.
+They argue that if God truly loved us, the world wouldn't be in such a terrible state.

-God is present for us in His full glory, but we have a role to play to gain experiential knowledge of His love.

-Bible says in Revelations 3:20, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him….”
+Yet, God's presence and glory are here for everyone, but we have a part to play in truly experiencing His love Bible says in Revelations 3:20, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him….”

 In this article, we uncover the key to falling in love with God and experiencing the joy that it comes with, drawing insights from the Bible’s imagery concerning sheep.
-Sheep, it turns out, isn’t only for food clothing and sacrifices.
+Sheep, it turns out, aren't only for food clothing and sacrifices.

 ## Presence and Conjunction